 Removing the wrinkling of the forehead occurs through the repositioning of the underlying tissue and muscle.
 After, you’ll have a more youthful appearance in the upper third part of the face.

 Endoscopy is a surgical incision with a flexible tube, camera, and surgical instruments.
 An endoscope gets used in different cosmetic and reconstructive surgeries nowadays.
 An endoscopic brow lift has become more popular because it is not as invasive as traditionally getting a brow lift.
-This procedure also takes less time to heal.
+Using endoscopy techniques for an eyebrow lift surgery also takes less time to heal.

 Many prefer endoscopic brow lifts because they are a less invasive option.
 This is one of the main endoscopic brow lift benefits.
 Benefits of an Endoscopic Brow Lift are: